-In addition to providing exceptional wellness care for pets, Cross Creek Animal Medical Centre also offers Tampa pet dental care and dental cleaning procedures.
+In addition to providing exceptional wellness care for pets, Crosscreek Animal Hospital also offers Tampa pet dental care and dental cleaning procedures.
 We provide regular checkups and cleanings for both dogs and cats.
 These veterinarian supervised procedures are performed under anesthesia, protecting the safety of our staff and the well-being of the animal.
 Using anesthesia prevents the pet from moving during the cleaning and allows the doctor to perform a full examination.
-Most pet owners can schedule a pet dental checkup and cleaning alongside their pet's annual examination by our veterinarian.
+Most pet owners can schedule a pet dental checkup and cleaning alongside their pet’s annual examination by our veterinarian.

 Pet dental cleanings and checkups are incredibly similar to those performed by dentists on humans.
 During a dental exam, our veterinarian will carefully examine the pet’s mouth, gums, tongue, cheeks and teeth for any abnormalities or trouble spots.
 Dental issues identified during exams can include gum disease, tooth decay, and lesions.
 Typically, if any of these issues are found, treatment can be provided immediately.

 Once the examination is complete, our highly trained veterinary dental hygienist will provide a full tooth cleaning to remove all tartar and will complete the cleaning with a tooth polishing.
 The polishing step helps to protect the teeth from future build-up of tartar and plaque.
 We recommend yearly professional pet dental cleanings, as well as routine teeth cleaning at home in between visits.